Legal resources for tech start-ups in Ireland

 Also on the subject of employment law, the Irish Software Association seems to offer a good service to their members on employment issues.
-If you need professional advice on employment issues, Clarigen, HR consultancy is probably a good place to start.
+If you need professional advice on employment issues.

 An awkward but necessary conversation to have when you are co-founding a business is the shareholder’s agreement.
 Like the employment contract, this seems to be something that is better to get right from the start.
 The contract should cover issues like :